Embezzlement Lawyer in Visalia

-Under the California Penal Code Section 503 embezzlement is the fraudulent appropriation of property by a person to whom it has been intrusted, a crime whose conduct closely relates theft.
-Embezzlement commonly It occurs when someone who was entrusted to manage or monitor someone else’s money or property steals all or part of that money or property for the defendant’s personal gain.
+Under the California Penal Code Section 503, embezzlement is the fraudulent appropriation of property by a person to whom it has been entrusted, a crime that closely relates theft.
+Embezzlement commonly It occurs when someone who was trusted to manage or monitor someone else’s money or property steals all or part of that money or property for the defendant’s personal gain.
 The key is that the defendant had legal access to another’s money or property, but not legal ownership of it.

-To prove that a defendant is guilty of theft, the State must prove that:
+To prove that a defendant is guilty of theft, prosecutors must prove that:

-1. An owner entrusted his or her property to the defendant;
+- An owner trusted his or her property to the defendant;

-3. The defendant fraudulently converted or used that property for his or her own benefit by taking undue advantage of another person or causes a loss to that person by breaching a duty, trust or confidence.
+- The defendant fraudulently converted or used that property for his or her own benefit by taking undue advantage of another person or causing a loss to that person by breaching a duty, trust, or confidence; and

 There are a number of potential defenses to embezzlement charges in California, which often center on the offender’s intent or knowledge of their misconduct, particularly the requisite “intent to deprive.”
 A common strategy involves presenting evidence to counter the prosecutions case that the defendant was entrusted with the property on a temporary basis or that the defendant’s alleged conduct was premised on taking unfair advantage or was conducted for the personal gain of the defendant.

 If a prosecutor does not believe there is enough evidence to rebut these defenses in order to prove the defendant’s guilt within a reasonable doubt at trial, the most likely outcome is that the case will be dropped or charges against the defendant will be reduced without a trial.